Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

         - 10 "let is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)"
         - 2 "template literal syntax is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)"
-        - 3 "arrow function syntax is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)" To solve these warnings i put the following code in the top of my script file:
+        - 3 "arrow function syntax is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)"
-    - /*jshint esversion: 6 */
+    - To solve these warnings i put the following code in the top of my script file: /*jshint esversion: 6 */
+    - The undefined variable in my script code was the '$' used for the jQuery code.
+This cannot be removed since it will break the jQuery code and make it able to work properly.
+    - The two unused variables according to JSHint was the following:
+        - playPause on line 39
+        - restartGame on line 220
+    - These two are functions in the game, playPause to make it possible to play and pause the background music and the restartGame to make it possible to reload the page when the player wants to play again.
+These cannot be remove since it will break these functions and therefor they must remain in the code.

 ## Manual testing
 All manual tests were done in the following browsers: